 Chapter 6 Design of Residential Photovoltaic Systems

 Chapter 7 Small Wind Energy Systems

 Chapter 8 Power Electronics and Controls for Large Wind Turbines and Wind Farms

 Chapter 9 Electric Generators and their Control for Large Wind Turbines

-Chapter 10 Sizing and Design of a Wind Turbine System
+Chapter 10 Design Considerations for Wind Turbine Systems

 Chapter 11 Marine and Hydrokinetic Power Generation and Power Plants

 Chapter 12 Power Conversion and Control for Fuel Cell Systems in Transportation and Stationary Power Generation

 Chapter 13 Batteries and Ultracapacitors for Electric Power Systems with Renewable Energy Sources